AndrewJBateman/Weather-app/README.md

-# Javascript/jQuery Weather App
+# :zap: Javascript/jQuery Weather App

-Free Code Camp Assignment: [Take Home Projects - Show the Local Weather](https://www.freecodecamp.org/learn/coding-interview-prep/take-home-projects/show-the-local-weather).
+* Free Code Camp Assignment: [Take Home Projects - Show the Local Weather](https://www.freecodecamp.org/learn/coding-interview-prep/take-home-projects/show-the-local-weather).
 This was part of the old FCC curriculum but has been moved to a 'take-home-prroject' but I see the User Stories (Software Requirements) are still the same.

 *** Note: to open web links in a new window use: _ctrl+click on link_**

-## Table of contents
+## :page_facing_up: Table of contents

 * [General info](#general-info)
 * [Screenshots](#screenshots)